4 Anxiety-Related Negative Thought Patterns

 A Word From Nystrom & Associates

 In conclusion, negative thinking patterns can affect your mental health and relationships.
-A qualified professional can help you along your journey to correct your cognitive distortions and reduce anxiety or other mental health concerns.
+A qualified professional can help you on your journey to correct your cognitive distortions and reduce anxiety or other mental health concerns.
 If you’d like to request an appointment, please contact our coordinators today.
 Related: How Interpersonal Effectiveness Improves Your Relationships

 Share this post